 - Final Acceptance Letters will be sent out after the grades for summer have been posted and recorded on all applicants.

-- Within the first seven (7) days of class, the student must provide the Nursing and Allied Health Department with:
+- At the mandatory orientation, the student must provide the Nursing Office with:

 - Documentation of specific health screening and immunizations as required by the clinical agencies - Blood work (titers) showing immunity for Mumps, Rubella, Rubeola, Varicella, Hepatitis B, and Pertussis.
 Documentation of: a recent two step PPD (TB) and results of both steps, a tetanus injection (expires after 10 years).
 The applicant should get these done by the end of the summer before the program begins.